Man’s Best Friend:

 Peter ran upstairs, found a dead Lily, a live Harry, and no Dark Lord in sight.
 Just Voldemort’s wand lying there.
 He panicked.

-Peter has nothing against Harry.
-And even if Peter did know why Tom wanted the child dead, Tom is gone, so that doesn’t matter any more.
+Peter had nothing against Harry.
+And even if Peter did know why Tom wanted the child dead, which isn’t particularly likely, Tom is gone, so that doesn’t matter any more.

 So, realizing that if Tom is not there to protect him, and he is now going to be hunted by both sides, he grabs Voldemort’s wand and makes a run for it.
 (Well now that we know the house is still standing he could have gone back for the wand at any time.
 But I still think he took it then.
 And probably hid it in the Weasley’s attic.)
 Indeed, he may have blown out a wall so that someone would come, discover what had happened, and draw their own conclusions.